jayanthpjh/data-engineering/README.md

 | [Marketing Attribution Warehouse](projects/marketing-attribution-warehouse) | Generates ad spend records, computes CPA, and summarizes by channel. | AWS + GCP |

 Clone the repo, pick a project, and run the script.
-Built for curious recruiters and hiring managers—reach out if you'd like a tour of any example!